qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 :guilabel:`Above line`, |checkbox| :guilabel:`On line` and |checkbox|
 :guilabel:`Below line`.
 It's possible to select several options at once.
 In that case, QGIS will look for the optimal label position.
-For Parallel and curved placement you can also use the line orientation for the position of th label.
-Additionally, you can define a :guilabel:`Maximum angle between curved characters` when selecting the |radioButtonOff| :guilabel:`Curved` option (see Figure_labels_2_).
+For Parallel and curved placements options, you can also use the line orientation for the position of the label.
+Additionally, you can define a :guilabel:`Maximum angle between curved characters` when selecting the |radioButtonOff|
+:guilabel:`Curved` option (see Figure_labels_2_).

 .. _figure_labels_2:

+.. only:: html

    **Figure Labels 2:**

-.. only:: html

 .. figure:: /static/user_manual/working_with_vector/line_label_placement.png
    :align: center

    Label placement examples in lines

-For all three placement options you can set up a minimum distance for repeating labels.
+For all three placement options, in :guilabel`Repeat`, you can set up a minimum distance for repeating labels.
 The distance can be in ``mm`` or in ``map units``.

 Placement for polygon layers ............................